basho/rfc/open/groupby/groupby.md

 ### Technical Documentation

 `GROUP BY` can be described as a dictionary of aggregates.
-When no `GROUP BY` is specified but an aggregate function is only one row is returned, for example:
+When no `GROUP BY` is specified but an aggregate function is, only one row is returned.
+For example:

 ```sql
 SELECT COUNT(project)